jon-harper/OmniBox-docs/docs/assembly_v2/index.md

 ## Techniques

-Assembly relies on a few concepts that are reused through this guide.
+Assembly relies on a few concepts used throughout this guide.

 ### Fastening Screws